lizhi941/rancher-doc/content/add_a_cluster.md

 ![step2](/images/step2.png)

+If you want to public the service with public IP , you should click the tab "show advanced options" to fill the public ip and the

+private ip.

 * Step3

  Copy the code from the box in the picture  above, put it into the host and run it.
 After a few minutes of running, you can see that it has been installed successfully on the page.